-Join us for the 2014 Civil War Century.
-Registration will open in April, 2014
+Join us Sept.
+6 for the 2014 Civil War Century.

 Join us Saturday Sept.
 7, 2013 in Thurmont, Maryland for the Baltimore Bicycling Club's Civil War Century.
 This 13th Annual Cycling Event has grown and grown over the years.
 In 2007 there were so many riders that pre-registration since 2008 is limited to 1600 riders.
 In June 2012, Bicycling Magazine featured the Civil War Century in it's Fun 100s (View the Article).
 So, if you want to participate this year register early for the event that has everything -- famous historical sites, low traffic roads, breathtaking scenery, and well marked routes designed for every ability level.
 The Civil War Century is an event with five different routes that are described below.
 Also, see the "Event Support" page for more details about the event.
 For the history buff, you can visit Crampton's Gap, South Mountain, Antietam and/or Gettysburg battlefield sites.
 You'll see all four if you elect to ride the full century.